-- Your selected concentration area (Structural, Transportation, Geotechnical, Environmental / Water Resources)
+- Your selected concentration area (Structural, Transportation, Geotechnical, or Environmental/Water Resources)

-- A Statement of Purpose describing your long term career goals and why you are applying to the graduate program.
+- A statement of purpose describing your long term career goals and why you are applying to the graduate program.
 You should clearly describe your research interests and strengths.
 This is an important statement.
-Limited to no more than one page.
+Please limit your statement to no more than one page.

-- GRE scores (mandatory for international students, strongly recommended for students with a degree granted from a university in the United States).
-In addition to entering on application, please have official scores sent directly to us from ETS using the following codes:
+- GRE scores (required for MS and PhD applicants who do not have a previous degree from a university in the United States, strongly recommended for all other MS and PhD applicants, not required for MEng applicants).
+In addition to entering your scores on the application, please have official scores sent directly to PSU from ETS using the following codes:

 - PSU School Code: 4610

 Failure to supply complete and accurate information will subject a student to the University’s policies governing academic dishonesty.
 Incomplete applications will not be considered.